Cloudslab/iQuantum/README.md

 availability and accessibility of quantum resources, catalyzing research in quantum software and systems.

-iQuantum offers a wide array of potential use cases and extensions, including:

-- **Quantum Job Scheduling Algorithms**:
-By generating cloud workloads, iQuantum enables users to design and evaluate adaptable job scheduling algorithms for quantum cloud environments.
-This simulation capability allows researchers to investigate various quantum computing scenarios and assess the effectiveness of different scheduling strategies, ultimately enhancing system performance and efficiency.

-- **Qubit Mapping Algorithms**: Qubit mapping ensures the compatibility of quantum circuits with the target quantum computer. iQuantum facilitates the design and evaluation of qubit mapping strategies, which optimize the utilization of quantum cloud resources and enable concurrent processing of multiple quantum circuits in today's noisy quantum systems.
+## Main Features
 The iQuantum project aims to boost research in quantum software and systems, particularly focusing on resource management, job scheduling, and hybrid quantum-classical task orchestration in quantum computing environments that integrate edge and cloud resources.
+- Modeling quantum computing environments with cloud-based resources: Quantum Datacenters (QDatacenter), Quantum Computers (QNode), Quantum Tasks (Qulet), and Quantum Broker (QBroker).
+- Modeling qulet scheduling algorithms for quantum computing environments.
+- Modeling qubit mapping algorithms for quantum computing environments.

 ## Installation
 The downloaded package contains all the source code and examples for iQuantum.